alexferreiradev/alexferreiradev.github.io/blog/articles/4-test-slices.md

 ## Slice tests Types

-There are a lot of slice tests on Spring-boot-test library.
+There are a lot of slice tests on the Spring Boot Test library.
 The list of types is in the official document.
 The main types are:

 * MockMVC tests for Web applications